websharks/zencache-pro-original/zencache-pro/readme.txt

 - A Dynamic Version Salt (customize the caching engine).
 - HTML Compressor to automatically combine and compresses CSS/JS/HTML code.
 - Auto-Cache Engine to pre-cache your site at 15-minute intervals.
+- Static CDN Filters to serve some and/or ALL static files on your site from a CDN of your choosing.
 - An Automatic Updater to update ZenCache Pro from your WordPress Dashboard.
 - Rockstar support for all ZenCache features.